-Keeping your walkway and parking area shoveled, sanded, and salted will help to keep the route to your vehicle as safe as possible.
+Keeping your walkway and parking area cleared, sanded, and salted will help to keep the route to your vehicle as safe as possible.
 Use a handrail whenever possible.

 If your health prevents you from shoveling contact your local city to ask if they know of programs in place to help you out with this task.
-Often neighborhood children are anxious to earn a few extra dollars and are more than happy to do shoveling or yard work to earn a little spare cash so canvas your neighborhood for help.
+Often neighborhood children are anxious to earn a few extra dollars and are more than happy to shovel or do other yard work to earn a little spare cash so canvas your neighborhood for help.

 Avoid icy areas as much as possible during winter months and if you are able to limit your winter time trips.
 Plan to go outdoors on good weather days.
 Try to avoid going out shortly after heavy snowfalls when streets, sidewalks, and roads are more apt to be slippery.